AirRunner/nosql-project/Report/report.md

     100.00% <= 2 milliseconds
     100.00% <= 2 milliseconds
     61957.87 requests per second

+## __here 100000 INCR query are performed by 50 parallel users in 1.61 seconds  at a speed of 61957.87 requests/second__

 ## *request throughput per seconde in function of the size of data*